 - Point out obstacles in the road such as potholes and parked cars.

-- If someone has a puncture or mechanical, or is being left behind you should wait for them, and help them.
+- If someone has a puncture or mechanical, or is being left behind you should wait for them, and take me there help them.

 - Try not to react aggressively to any negativity from drivers – you are representing the club and may put the rest of the group in danger.